LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 experience
 writing classes implementing and using an interface.

-1. Copy project stub :repsrc:`igame_stub` to your own project, and note the additions discussed below.
+1. Copy project stub :repsrc:`igame_stub` to your own project, and modify it as discussed below.

 2. Look at the IGame interface in :repsrc:`i_game.cs <igame_stub/i_game.cs>`.